ssh-mitm/ssh-mitm-plugins/README.md

 # SSH-MITM Plugins

+## The plugins are not maintained and only compatible with SSH-MITM 0.6.3!

 SSH-MITM plugins are extensions for SSH-MITM 0.6.3.

 **Note:** This plugins are not compatible with SSH-MITM >= 1.0.0!